zkemail/docusaurus/docs/zk-email-sdk/create-blueprint.md

 ```

 ### Test Email Upload
-Drop or upload a `.eml` file here.
+Drop or upload a `.EML` file here.
 This is needed because:
 - It's used to test your extraction patterns
 - Powers the AI auto-extraction feature
 - Helps validate your blueprint works